 For a brand that’s been around for decades, Mr. Coffee has had a relatively low number of controversies.
 The biggest controversy it experienced was the recall of 600,000 coffeemakers in 2012.

 If you have a Mr. Coffee machine, you are one of millions of people who have relied on the brand for fifty years.
 No business can exist without at least some minor controversies, and Mr. Coffee is no exception.
-Just keep an eye out for future product recalls, and if you notice your product malfunctioning, don’t hesitate to get in touch with their customer service.
+Just keep an eye out for future product recalls, and if you notice your product malfunctioning, do not hesitate to get in touch with their customer service.

 - Dark Matter Coffee Controversy Explained: What to Know